swt30/thesis/chapters/01-introduction/01-introduction.md

 Finally, radial velocity measurements can probe the transiting object's mass, and can confirm that it is comparable with that of a planet.

-\newthought{A number of other methods} for detecting planets are also listed in Figure \ref{fig:exoplanet-detection-methods}.
+\newthought{A number of other methods} for detecting planets are also listed in @fig:exoplanet-discoveries.
 The first of these uses timing information, a method which resulted in some of the earliest exoplanet findings.^[@Wolszczan1992]
 This was possible because the exoplanets in question orbit the millisecond pulsar PSR1257+12.
 The precise period of pulsars means that the gravitational effect of a planet is measurable, even for planets down to $0.1 M_⊕$.